-Shelter Movers is a national, volunteer-powered charitable organization providing moving and storage services at no cost to women and children fleeing abuse.
+Shelter Movers is a national, volunteer-powered charitable organization providing moving and storage services at no cost to individuals and families fleeing abuse.
+We collaborate with local businesses and community agencies to support people, primarily women and children, as they transition to a life free of violence.

 Our story is a story of hope.
-Like many Canadians, our founder and Executive Director, Marc Hull-Jacquin wanted to positively impact his community.
-While on paternity leave in 2016, Marc started examining gender-based violence in Canada and soon realized how difficult and dangerous it can be for people experiencing abuse to leave their abuser.
+Like many Canadians, our founder and CEO, Marc Hull-Jacquin wanted to positively impact his community.
+After examining gender-based violence in Canada and the barriers to leaving an abuser, he was determined to make a difference.

-Shelter Movers’ is the only service of its kind in Canada.
-Today, we are powered by over 2,060 volunteers across Canada and operate in Greater Toronto, Ottawa, Montreal, Nova Scotia, Vancouver and Waterloo.
-Since 2016, we have completed over 3,400 moves, transitioning women and their children to lives free of abuse.
+Today, Shelter Movers is the only service of its kind in Canada.
+We are powered by over 2,000 volunteers across Canada and operate in Greater Toronto, Ottawa, Montreal, Nova Scotia, Vancouver, Southwestern Ontario, Moncton, Edmonton, and Calgary.
+Since 2016, we have completed over 6,000 moves, transitioning individuals and their families to lives free of abuse.

 In 2021, Shelter Movers was the first Canadian organization recognized by the French Red Cross and the Spanish Red Cross’ RED Social Innovation – a designation that is granted to organizations that meet distinct criteria related to social impact, innovation, accessibility, and viability.

-For his work with Shelter Movers, Marc Hull-Jacquin was presented with the Meritorious Service Medal in 2022.
+In 2022, Shelter Movers’ founder and CEO was presented with the Meritorious Service Medal for his work with Shelter Movers.
 This medal recognizes remarkable contributions made by individuals to Canadian society, such as advocacy initiatives and humanitarian efforts.

 One woman or girl is killed every 2.5 days, most often by an intimate partner.